echronos/echronos/components/rigel/docs.md

 The RTOS does not start automatically when a system boots.
 Instead, the system is expected to start normally, as per the platform's conventions and C runtime environment.
-This typically means that at some point, C runtime environment invokes the canonical `main` function without any involvement of the RTOS.
+The C runtime environment invokes the canonical `main` function without any involvement of the RTOS.
-This enables the system to perform an initial startup that may be required before starting the RTOS.
+This allows to customize how the system is initialized before starting the RTOS.

-The RTOS provides a [<span class="api">start</span>] API that needs to be called to initialise the RTOS and begin its execution.
+The RTOS provides a [<span class="api">start</span>] API that needs to be called to initialize the RTOS and begin its execution.
 The [<span class="api">start</span>] API never returns.
 Any tasks that are marked as auto-start are automatically started by the RTOS.
 All other tasks are initially in the blocked state, waiting to receive a start signal.